FlashParking-Inc/json-language-file-translator/README.md

 ## run app
 ### translation files
-add whatever *TRANSLATION.json* files to the *locales/en* directory you want to translate
+add whatever *TRANSLATION.json* files to the *locales/en* directory you want to translate, as well as *locales/<target> files/translations you don't want overwritten (it checks if translations already exist).

 ### create translations
 make sure your credential env variable is set (above)